Elen-tesfai/cd-cintel-07-tdash/README.md

 ```bash
 pip install pyshiny flask
 ```
-# Step 3.
+### Step 3.
 Run the Dashboard Locally:
 # Once you’ve cloned the repository and installed the dependencies, you can run the app locally:
 ```bash
 python app.py
 ```
-# This will start a local server.
-You can view the dashboard by navigating to http://127.0.0.1:5000/ in your browser.
+# This will launch a local server.
+To view the dashboard, open your browser and navigate to the provided local address.

-# Step 4.
+### Step 4.
 Deployment on GitHub Pages:
 # This project is deployed on GitHub Pages.
 After forking and setting up the project, you can visit the deployed app at:

 # Go to your GitHub repository and click on the Settings tab.